Marcus Raskin: The Institute for Policy Studies

 In 1971, Raskin received from Daniel Ellsberg, documents that became known as the Pentagon Papers.
-Raskin put Ellsberg in touch with New York Times reporter Neil Sheehan.
+Raskin put Ellsberg in touch with New York Times reporter Neil Sheehan, whom Ellsberg had first met in Vietnam.

-In 1977, after conducting a first study of budget and its spending priorities, 56 members of Congress, led by Congressional Black Caucus Dean John Conyers, requested that IPS undertake a deeper analysis of the federal budget.
+In 1977, after conducting a first study of the budget and its spending priorities, 56 members of Congress, led by Congressional Black Caucus Dean John Conyers, requested that IPS undertake a deeper analysis of the federal budget.
 Raskin directed the project, which led to the publication of the 1978 book The Federal Budget and Social Reconstruction.
 In the 1980s, Raskin became a leader in the anti-nuclear movement as the Chair of the SANE / Freeze campaign.
 He also worked with labor leaders to organize the Progressive Alliance, a coalition of 16 labor unions and 100 public interest groups that laid out a progressive alternative political agenda.

-Raskin served as a Distinguished Fellow of the Institute for Policy Studies, in addition to teaching at George Washington University’s School of Public Policy and Public Administration and serving on the editorial board of The Nation magazine.
-He also advised the Congressional Progressive Caucus and conceptualized the network of local elected officials that evolved into the Institute for Policy Studies’ Cities for Peace project, which has coordinated hundreds of city council resolutions against the Iraq War.
+Raskin served as a Distinguished Fellow of the Institute for Policy Studies, in addition to teaching at George Washington University's School of Public Policy and Public Administration and serving on the editorial board of The Nation magazine.
+He also advised the Congressional Progressive Caucus and conceptualized the network of local elected officials that evolved into the Institute for Policy Studies' Cities for Peace project, which has coordinated hundreds of city council resolutions against the Iraq War.

-Raskin’s most recent scholarship included serving as the editor of a series of books laying out how to achieve peace and justice for the think tank's Paths for the 21st Century.
-The goal of this project was to generate ideas and proposals, across disciplinary lines and founded upon Raskin's notion of "reconstructive knowledge", which catalyze citizen action and help other scholars and activists pursue a progressive basis for a new society.
+Raskin's most recent scholarship included serving as the editor of a series of books laying out how to achieve peace and justice for the think tank's Paths for the 21st Century.
+This project aimed to generate ideas and proposals, across disciplinary lines and founded upon Raskin's notion of "reconstructive knowledge", which catalyze citizen action and help other scholars and activists pursue a progressive basis for a new society.

 Personal life

 Raskin was married twice.
 In 1957, he married author Barbara Bellman of Minneapolis.
-They had three children: Erika Raskin Littlewood, Jamie Raskin and Noah Raskin.
+They had three children: Erika, Jamie and Noah.
 They divorced in 1980.
 Barbara went on to write the novel "Hot Flashes" and later married author Anatole Shub.
-He resided in Washington, DC with his wife, Lynn Randels Raskin with whom he had one child, Eden Raskin.
+He resided in Washington, D.C. with his wife, Lynn Randels Raskin with whom he had one child, Eden.
 He also had nine grandchildren.
-Raskin continued in his passion of classical music, releasing his first piano recording, Elegy for the End of the Cold War in 2004.
+Raskin continued his passion for classical music, releasing his first piano recording, Elegy for the End of the Cold War in 2004.
 He died at the age of 83 on December 24, 2017, from a heart ailment.

 Raskin was the nephew of Max Raskin, a Milwaukee politician who later served as a state judge.